Understanding the Facts About Temporary Restraining Orders

-• From removing their children from the state and from applying for or renewing their passports;
+• Removing their children from the state and from applying for or renewing their passports;

-• From borrowing against, selling, transferring or otherwise disposing of or changing the disposition of any real property;
+• Borrowing against, selling, transferring or otherwise disposing of or changing the disposition of any real property;

-• From changing the beneficiaries of any life insurance or other insurance policies;
+• Changing the beneficiaries of any life insurance or other insurance policies;

-• From changing the disposition of property by nonprobate transfer, which Family Code section 2040(d)(1) describes as:
+• Changing the disposition of property by nonprobate transfer, which Family Code section 2040(d)(1) describes as:

 (d) For the purposes of this section: